Thursday, January 5, 2017

 Granulated Sugar Frosting

-1 8 oz package cream cheese, softened
+1 8 oz package cream cheese, softened1 C granulated sugar

 1/2 tsp almond extract